 Roxanne M. Eastes

 Roxanne Eastes is a junior associate for the Worker’s Compensation Defense Department.
-Roxanne was admitted to practice in Delaware in 2019 and will be admitted to the New York Bar in early 2020.
+Roxanne was admitted to practice in Delaware in 2019 including the District Court of Delaware and will be admitted to the New York Bar in early 2020.
 Roxanne is originally from Cape Town, South Africa, and came to the United States to fulfil her dream of being a US attorney.

 Roxanne completed a BA Law degree, an English Honors degree and a Journalism Honors degree at the University of Stellenbosch in South Africa.
 She worked as a journalist at one of South Africa’s most prominent magazines and thereafter researched and wrote compliance programs for one of South Africa’s foremost compliance companies.